 We're big fans of Flinger, with our reviewer Liam applauding the "near-perfect performance from an easy-to-use clip-on mudguard at a sensible price".
-You are limited to using 25mm tyres due to their width, but if you want to commute on your regular road bike while still protecting yourself from spray then these are a great shout.
+All Race Pro guards accept a maximum tyre size of 32mm.
+If you want to commute on your regular road bike while still protecting yourself from spray then these are a great shout.
 They're super quick and easy to install and stay secure once they're on, with the stays fitting to the frame via a rubber band that can be cut to length.

 The 2016 SKS Raceblade Pro sets a new benchmark for temporary mudguards.
 Infinite adjustability and solid mounting make for an excellent package.
 There are now two models of Raceblade: the Pro and Pro XL.
 The Pro (355g) is shorter and has skinnier tyre clearance than the Pro XL (365g), which once fitted comes pretty close to replicating the coverage of a fixed mudguard.

 Over a month or so of short, long, dry and soaking wet rides on old steel and new carbon bikes, both the Pro and Pro XL worked flawlessly.
 They hang on tenaciously, don't move of their own accord, and are easily adjusted back into place if knocked.